 A cynical view of some news apps is that their summaries are a brochure to sell their longer form content.
 Others may use summaries to link to an external publisher’s longer form content.
 In the end, the core functionality is all about browsing.
 They may provide an illusion of informing the reader, while actually functioning as an aggregator.
 Now we’re not here to vilify aggregators as we think some can be truly great (who doesn’t love Techmeme!) but they are not final destinations.
 By nature, they don’t provide a full news experience.

 A more generous view of summary apps is that their goal is to provide a full experience (not send you elsewhere), and the final product to accomplish this is a summary.
 With that in mind, we’d like to revisit some of the key points from the last time we posted on summaries vs. Circa’s living stories nearly two years ago.

 It’s true, our content is concise, to the point and we provide links back to our sources.
 But Circa stories aren’t summaries.
 Indeed, stories can never be summaries – and we believe in stories.

+Why stories at all?
+Why not just write a summary of each news article?
 We feel it would be deficient.
 And we use that word carefully.
 It’s not that summaries would be bad – but “deficient” (“lacking in some necessary quality or element.”)